superkabuki/threefive_is_SCTE35/node.md

 #### Entity Expansion.
 I am considering how to do entity expansion safely, <br>
 __I'm going to limit size and not allow repeating entities.__ <br>
-Not allowing repeated entities will stop most Entity expansion hacks.
+Not allowing repeated entities will stop most entity expansion hacks.
 <br>
 __If you have a better idea, speak up.__